quang-do-se/aws-certs/devops/tmp/study.md

 - S3 `Lifecycle` policy can include a `filter` rule to delete objects with certain tags, key prefix or a combination of both.

+- S3 is a Regional service.
+For Disaster Recovery, use `S3 Cross Region Replication`.

 ----------

 ## Service Quotas